SameerShiekh77/Python-Problems-Solution/README.md

 ### Question 23
 23. Write a Python program to get the n (non-negative integer) copies of the first 2 characters of a given string.
 Return the n copies of the whole string if the length is less than 2.

+### Question 24
+24. Write a Python function that takes a sequence of numbers and determines whether all the numbers are different from each other.

+### Question 25
+25. Write a Python program to create all possible strings by using 'a', 'e', 'i', 'o', 'u'.
+Use the characters exactly once.

+### Question 26
+26. Write a Python program to remove and print every third number from a list of numbers until the list becomes empty.